 - 6 Funding from the County's recreation tax levy is allocated to the Grant Program.
-Council approves this allocation in its annual operational budget. - 7 The Recreation Governance Committee (the RGC) annually allocates a portion of the funding from the annual operational budget to each designated regional facility.
-Funding is also available to non-profit recreation community organizations through the Grant Program. - 8 At the end of the calendar year, any unused recreation tax-levy funds, which were allocated to grant funding, left in the annual operational budget must be are transferred to the public reserve. - 9 Non-profit recreation organizations and the County may access recreation tax levy funds held in the public reserve for future recreation capital projects, life cycle enhancement, or service costs for debts incurred to fund a recreation capital project or life cycle enhancement.
+Council approves this allocation in its annual operational budget. - 7 The Recreation Governance Committee (RGC) allocates a portion of the funding from the annual operational budget to each designated regional facility.
+Funding is also available to nonprofit recreation community organizations through the Grant Program. - 8 At the end of the calendar year, any unused funds from the recreation tax levy that were allocated to grant funding and left in the annual operational budget are transferred to the public reserve. - 9 Non-profit recreation organizations and the County may access recreation tax levy funds held in the public reserve for future recreation capital projects, life cycle enhancement, or service costs for debts incurred to fund a recreation capital project or life cycle enhancement.